deficollective/defiscan/src/content/protocols/morpho.md

 ## Conclusion

-According to our [requirements](https://defiscan.info/learn-more) and the scope defined, we found that Morpho meets a low risk score for all centralization vectors. 🎉

-However, we discoevered several important risk factors to mention:
+The Morpho Ethereum mainnet protocol achieves Low centralization scores for the Chain, Upgradeability, Exit Window and Accessibility dimensions.
+However, it exhibits a High centralization risk score for its trusted Chainlink dependency.
+It thus ranks Stage 0.

+The protocol could reach Stage 2 by implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).

+We further want to highlight the following observations which did not directly factor into the scoring:

 - ⚠️ The `MORPHO` token is upgradeable and mintable by a multisig account `morpho.eth` which does not meet our security council requirements.
 - ⚠️ The markets are created in a permissionless fashion, letting the creator almost free choice of the oracle used.
 Nohting prevents the use of malicious or centralized oracles.
 - ⚠️ The multisig `morpho.eth` can impact future vaults by allowing the use of new interest rate models and liquidation loan-to-value ratios.

-> Overall score: Stage 2
+> Overall score: Stage 0

 # Technical Analysis